ricardobrg/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I access shared preferences or UserDefaults?

-Xamarin.Forms developers will likely be familar with the `Xam.Plugins.Settings` plugin.
+Xamarin.Forms developers will likely be familiar with the `Xam.Plugins.Settings` plugin.

 In Flutter, access equivalent functionality using the